-Figure 18 shows the mean, $\langle z \rangle$, and standard deviation, $\sqrt{\langle z^2 \rangle - \langle z \rangle^2}$, of the longitudinal hit distribution for the data and all four physics lists.
-The mean increases with beam energy and is very well described by all physics lists, the standard deviation increases less strongly and is at most 4% smaller in the data than in the Monte Carlo.
+Fig. 18 shows the mean, $\langle z \rangle$, and standard deviation, $\sqrt{\langle z^2 \rangle - \langle z \rangle^2}$, of the longitudinal hit distribution for the data and all four physics lists.
+The mean increases with beam energy and is very well described by all physics lists, the standard deviation increases less strongly and is compatible with the data except at 2 GeV, where the data is at most 4.5% smaller than the Monte Carlo.

-The longitudinal energy profiles are defined as introduced in [14] and also start from the reconstructed interaction layer.
+The longitudinal energy profiles are defined as introduced in [16] and also start from the reconstructed interaction layer.
 They give the energy in MIPs per pseudolayer.
 Pseudolayers are introduced in order to account for the different sampling fractions in the Si-W ECAL.
 There is a one to one correspondence between physical layers and pseudolayers in the first module, while each layer in the second module has been subdivided in two pseudolayers and those in the third module have been subdivided into three pseudolayers.
 The energy in the added pseudolayers is calculated by interpolating between the reconstructed energy in the considered physical layer and the reconstructed energy in the previous physical layer.
-Figures 19 and 20 show the longitudinal energy profiles for 2, 6 and 10 GeV.
+Figs. 19 and 20 show the longitudinal energy profiles for 2, 6 and 10 GeV.
 The Monte Carlo physics lists are again divided over the two figures.
 The profiles are averaged for each bin separately by considering only events which have contributed energy in the corresponding pseudolayer, in order to reduce the influence of showers which extend beyond the physical dimensions of the prototype.

-The longitudinal energy profile descriptions are progressively worse with increasing energy.
-Just like the radial distributions, the mean energy per hit is similar in data and simulations, which means the lower energy in the simulations can be attributed to a lower number of hits.
-While in general the energy deposition is underestimated, above 4 GeV FTFP_BERT and FTFP_BERT_HP overestimate in the first layers, QBBC less so.
-This suggests too much energy is being deposited close to the interaction layer by the Fritiof model.
+The longitudinal energy profile descriptions are progressively worse with increasing energy and overall the energy deposition is underestimated.
+Just like for the radial distributions, the mean energy per hit is similar in data and simulations, which can be seen Figs. 21 and 22.
+These figures show the mean energy per hit for each physical layer in the shower.
+While at higher energies the mean hit energy in the data is a little higher than in the Monte Carlo, this does not explain the deficit in the deposited energy as seen Figs. 19 and 20.
+This means the lower energy in the simulations can be attributed to a lower number of hits.
+Near the shower start the mean hit energy for beam energies above 4 GeV is overestimated in FTFP_BERT, FTFP_BERT_HP and QBBC.
+This overestimation results in a small excess in the deposited energy near the shower start (Figs. 19 and 20).
+Too much energy is being deposited close to the interaction layer by the Fritiof model.

-Figure 21 shows the mean, $\langle z \rangle_E$, and standard deviation, $\sqrt{\langle z^2 \rangle_E - \langle z \rangle_E^2}$, of the longitudinal profiles for all four physics lists compared to the data.
+Fig. 23 shows the mean, $\langle z \rangle_E$, and standard deviation, $\sqrt{\langle z^2 \rangle_E - \langle z \rangle_E^2}$, of the longitudinal profiles for all four physics lists compared to the data.
 The mean is underestimated at higher energies which supports the observation of too much deposited energy near the interaction layer.
-The standard deviation is compatible with the data within the uncertainties for QGSP_BERT and QBBC.
+The standard deviation is compatible with the data within the uncertainties only for QBBC.
 The difference between the physics lists is maximally 4%.

 The hadronic models implemented in GEANT4 are constantly being revised and improved to best describe the available data.
-The analysis presented in this paper initially used GEANT4 version 9.3 [13]
+The analysis presented in this paper initially used GEANT4 version 9.3 [15] and was later updated to version 9.6.
+Between these two versions the Fritiof string model has been significantly revised and tuned based on thin target data and LHC test beam data, while the Bertini cascade model has undergone only minor revisions.
+The changes in the Fritiof model